The nature reserve

 The Brevegen road goes from Breheimsenteret to the car park at the Nigardsbrevatnet lake.
 Visitors pay a toll with their bank cards at the road’s boom barrier – follow the instructions there!
 The road is closed during winter.
 For more information and prices, please see www.brevegen.no.

 Boat to the glacier

 A boat service operates on the Nigardsbrevatnet lake between June and September.
 The opening and closing of the season depend on the lake’s water level, so the exact dates may vary.
 The boat is in continuous service during the day, and no reservation is required.
 The boat makes the trip to Nigardsbreen much easier, since the trail along the lake is hilly and at times challenging.
 The boat ticket may be bought on the pier, using a bank card or the Vipps payment service.
-For more information and prices, see www.brevegen.no.
+Here is more information about the boat.

 |M6H3+MG Mjolver, Norge|

 |M6FM+2P Mjolver, Norge|